 Select the Saved Queries section in the ADUC console and create a new Query.

 Create a query to select objects from AD.
-In this example, we are using a simple query to select all users that have “theitbros” in their Organization field.
+In this example, we are using a simple query to select all users who have “theitbros” in their Organization field.

 Select Define Query > Find > Custom Search.
 Use the following LDAP query to find users with a specific value in the Company attribute.